JerryChenZeyun/aws-health-api-organization-view/README.md

 Base costs will be ( $USD in us-east-1):
 - t2.micro Cloud9 instances $0.0116 per Hour
 - S3 used by Cloud9 python script to store event data/manifest files with size less than 5KB
+- For QuickSight associated cost please refer to [Setting up QuickSight](#setting-up-quicksight) in appendix section

 # Setup